test-fullautomation/python-jsonpreprocessor/packagedoc/additional_docs/Description.rst

      "device" : "device_name"
    }

-Imports other json files
+Import other JSON files
 ~~~~~~~~~~~~~~~~~~~~~~~~

-This import feature enables developers to take over the content of other json files into the
+The import feature enables users to take over the content of another JSON file(s) into the
-current json file.
-A json file that is imported into another json file, can contain imports also
+current JSON file.
+A JSON file that is imported into another JSON file, can contain imports also
-(allows nested imports).
+(nested imports).

-A possible usecase for nested imports is to handle configuration parameters of different variants
+A possible usecase for nested imports is to handle configuration parameters in a hierarchical way.
-of a feature or a component within a bunch of several smaller files, instead of putting all parameter
-into only one large json file.
+Parameters which belong together are defined in a separate JSON file and at the end inported to
+a JSON file which brings parameters together.

+This allows you to build up JSON files which are hierarchichally loaded, starting with
+a default value which you overwrite with a later loaded JSON file.

 **Example:**

-Suppose we have the json file ``params_global.json`` with the content:
+Suppose we have the JSON file ``params_global.json`` with the content:

 .. code::

          //*****************************************************************************
-         //  Author: ROBFW-AIO Team
+         //  Author: Author_of_the_file
          //
          //  This file defines all common global parameters and will be included to all
-         //  test config files
+         //  configuration files
          //*****************************************************************************
          //
          //  This is to distinguish the different types of resets